krolltravel.com banner

 Best time to see birds

-During the spring migration, in the first three weeks of May, birders can spot between 75 and 150 species of birds in one day.
+During the spring migration, in the first three weeks of May, birders can spot between 75 and 150 species in one day.
 At dawn, the first waves of migrant birds arrive at the tip of Point Pelee.
 Starting at 6 am, park shuttles (from April to October, included in the Point Pelee entrance fee) transport birders from the visitor center to the tip.

 Bird watcher with binoculars